Remi-Niel/machine-learning/README.md

 trained models will be stored in a models folder.

 Testing:
 To test the networks run multi_test.py (test performance when recognizing all instruments), single_test.py (test performance when returning 1 instrument) from the terminal in either 1d-conv or spectogram-CNN.
+Keep in mind that in case of multi_test.py it returns the precision, recall and F1 scores for every class.
+However these scores are determined by looking for the optimal threshold and determining the scores there.